-Financial and other transactions between business units have been eliminated where necessary in preparing these consolidated financial statements.
+Financial and other transactions between business units have been eliminated where in these consolidated financial statements. necessary preparing

-(f) Property, plant and equipment
+- 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - (f) Property, plant and equipment

 Property, plant and equipment are stated at historical cost, less accumulated depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of items.
 Land is carried at cost and is not depreciated.